Dylan-vrl/CSAssessmentFramework/README.md

   - Assets>Activities>Shooting>Scenes>Shooting
   - Assets>Activities>Common>Scenes>Menu

+## Features
+The features listed here are the ones specifically added as a possible prevention or reduction technique to cybersickness.

+Experiment:
+- Personal rotational susceptibility test

+Environment:
+- Background Music (calming or upbeat)

+Vision:
+- Reduced Field of View
+- Depth of Field Blur
+- Rest Frames (nose and hats)
+- Color Manipulation
+- Vision Snapper

+Locomotion/Movement:
+- Teleportation
+- Continous movement/ rotation
+- Snap rotation
+- Grab Move
+- Passive Movement

+## Creating a Preset
+To create a new preset instance, in the folder location of your choice:
+    [right click] > Create > CSFramework > Preset Instances > [Your Preset's Category] > [Your Presets Type]

-# How to integrate your own scripts into the framework
+## How to integrate your own scripts into the framework

-## Create the files
+### Create the files
 First, open the CSFramework window using the panels at the top of the screen: `CSFramework/Setup`.
 Feel free to dock the window next to the inspector and make sure it is not too small.

 ![create_buttons image](images/create_buttons.png)